NoriginMedia/Norigin-Spatial-Navigation/README.md

 This flag makes the Focusable Container keep the focus inside its boundaries.
 It will only block the focus from leaving the Container via directional navigation.
 You can still set the focus manually anywhere via `setFocus`.
 Useful when i.e. you have a modal Popup and you don't want the focus to leave it.
+By setting the `isFocusBoundary` to a specific direction, e.g. `isFocusBoundary: {up: true, down: true}`, will restrict exiting the FocusableContext via these directions only.

 ##### `focusKey` (optional)
 If you want your component to have a persistent focus key, it can be set via this property.
 Otherwise, it will be auto generated.